 If you’ve got spare space, WiFi, and tables, invite remote workers to hot desk once a week.
 Not only does it bring people in, but it can also generate revenue.

-What’s the easiest way to attract families?
+What's the easiest way to start engaging the local community around a venue?

 Ready to take the next step?
 Explore more resources on engaging your community or book a demo to see how SpacetoCo helps local venues thrive.